pratik1105/CS-785/README.md

 Investigation of rumor dissemination process in an evolutionary game setup.
 Further detail will be added with progress in the project.

+Project work done in association with Vagish Choudhary and Jatin Gupta, Y14 batch IIT kanpur.